Multi-Agent Workflows

 QA Engineer Investigation:

-Bug Investigation Report for Issue #405: Login fails for some users
+Bug Investigation: Login fails for some users

 REPRODUCTION: